kfir1200/Terraform_BootCamp/Modules/Load_Balancer/README.md

 <!-- BEGIN_TF_DOCS -->

 # About this module
-this module create a load balancer in azure provider using terraform.
+this module creates a load balancer in azure provider using terraform.

 # Usage Example